The Best 240Hz Monitors (2024 Reviews)

 Features

-The BenQ XL2546K is based on a TN panel with inferior image quality and narrower viewing angles in comparison to IPS panels.
+The BenQ XL2546X is based on a TN panel with inferior image quality and narrower viewing angles in comparison to IPS panels.

-So, why is the XL2546K almost double the price of the Dell S2522HG?
+So, why is the XL2546X almost double the price of the ViewSonic XG2431?

-Well, it’s mainly due to its exclusive gaming features, most importantly, the DyAc+ (Dynamic Accuracy Plus) backlight strobing technology.
+Well, it’s mainly due to its exclusive gaming features, most importantly, the DyAc 2 (Dynamic Accuracy) backlight strobing technology.

 This Motion Blur Reduction implementation is much better than that of most monitors.
 First of all, it has a minimal picture brightness toll allowing you to enjoy a bright picture quality.

-Secondly, there’s minimal strobe crosstalk up to ~180Hz strobed, so there won’t be any prominent double images or other distractions.
+Secondly, there’s minimal strobe crosstalk up to 240Hz strobed, so there won’t be any prominent double images or other distractions.
+The monitor’s TN panel also has a bit faster pixel response time speed, resulting in zero trailing behind fast-moving objects.

-Indeed, the XL2546K resembles CRT displays when it comes to motion clarity due to the absence of motion blur, trailing and overshoot paired with low input lag.
+Indeed, the XL2546X resembles CRT displays when it comes to motion clarity due to the absence of motion blur, trailing and overshoot paired with low input lag.

 Other gaming features include the S. Switch device which allows you to remotely make some quick adjustments to monitor settings, Black eQualizer (improves visibility in darker scenes), FreeSync up to 240Hz and Color Vibrance (color saturation presets).